This post is also available in:

 We travelled on our own pace, not going on a rush.
 But we were also testing our limits whenever possible, obviously always respecting our limitations too.
 It was a formidable experience and we liked so much that we are already planning our next for next year!
 Cycle tourism is a beautiful, enjoyable and a fun way to know more about your destination.

-Self guided bike tours in Slovenia: best itineraries
+Cycling tours in Slovenia – best itineraries

 If you don’t have enough time for a full Slovenia cycling holidays and wish to make shorter bike trips from point A to point B, we can suggest you a few itineraries to choose from: